seneca/nue/packages/nuejs.org/blog/tailwind-vs-semantic-css/index.md

 2. Most of the semantic CSS is re-usable on other pages and only a fraction of the CSS is specific to the front page.
 It's easy to create new pages when the groundwork is already done.

-3. "Spotlight" is just a _theme_ extending a base design.
-There is an extremely minimalistic [base-version](/@base/) of the website that can be used to create new themes, like our Spotlight theme.
+3. "Spotlight" is just a *theme* extending a base design.
+There is an extremely minimalistic [base-version](/@base/)<!--TODO: fix--> of the website that can be used to create new themes, like our Spotlight theme.

 [image]
   small: img/extending.png